 Upon receipt of a valid application the agency will advise the applicant in writing that the application has been received and begin the process to conduct a thorough search for relevant documents.
+If the application appears to be excessive the FOI officers may contact the applicant to allow them the option to narrow the scope of the request to reduce the costs.

-Once all documents have been identified they will be catalogued and reviewed in detail accordance with the FOI Act.
-If the application is excessive the FOI officers may contact the applicant to allow them the option to narrow the scope of the request to reduce the costs.
+Once all documents have been identified they will be catalogued and processed in accordance with the Act.